 Due to its excellent heat transfer performance and compact structure, the printed circuit heat exchanger (PCHE) has become the mainstream heat exchange equipment between the secondary circuit of the supercritical carbon dioxide Brayton cycle and the primary circuit of the lead-cooled fast reactor.
-During operation of the Lbe-SCO2 PCHE, the substantial pressure differential between the cold side (high-pressure S-CO2) and the hot side (atmospheric-pressure lead-bismuth eutectic), combined with the corrosive characteristics of the lead-bismuth eutectic, could lead to failure of the PCHE pressure boundary, potentially resulting in CO2 leakage into the primary circuit.
-This study used the CFD software ANSYS Fluent to numerically simulate PCHE pressure boundary failure accidents.
-The feasibility of the analysis method was verified by decomposing complex accident conditions into typical characteristic conditions for experimental simulation verification.
-The results show that during the accident transient process, pressure in the hot channel initially exhibits cyclic fluctuations, rising sharply within 0.1 ms and then gradually stabilizing, while pressure in the cold channel remains essentially unchanged at operating pressure.
-The simulation revealed that 15 ms after the accident, large quantities of carbon dioxide were detected at the inlet and outlet of the hot side, indicating a risk of secondary circuit working medium intrusion into the reactor.
+During the operation of the Lbe-SCO2 PCHE, the huge pressure difference between the cold side (high pressure S-CO2) and the hot side (atmospheric pressure lead-bismuth eutectic) combined with the corrosion characteristics of the lead-bismuth eutectic could lead to the failure of the PCHE pressure boundary, potentially resulting in CO2 leakage into the primary circuit.
+This study used the CFD software ANSYS Fluent to numerically simulate the PCHE pressure boundary failure accident.
+The feasibility of the analysis method is verified by decomposing the complex accident conditions into typical characteristic conditions for experimental simulation verification.
+The results show that during the accident transient process, the pressure in the hot channel initially exhibits cyclic fluctuations, rising sharply within 0.1ms and then gradually stabilizing; while the pressure in the cold channel remains essentially unchanged at the operating pressure.
+The simulation revealed that after 15ms after the accident, large quantities of carbon dioxide were detected at the inlet and outlet of the hot side, indicating a risk of intrusion of the secondary circuit's working medium into the reactor.